Sarose550/Final-Project/README.md

 # Final-Project
-Sam Rosenstrauch and Jude Rizzo
+by Sam Rosenstrauch and Jude Rizzo

 This is our final project in Computer Graphics.
 It showcases several features of a graphics engine written in Python throughout the spring semester of 2020.
 We used scanline conversion to draw polygons in three dimensions, and a z-buffer to create depth perception.
 Our lighting included several features, such as ambient reflection, diffuse reflection, as well as specular lighting.